menu

 Savage is a tiny town located in the state of Montana.
 With a population of 303 people and just one neighborhood, Savage is the 131st largest community in Montana.

-When you are in Savage, you'll notice that it is more blue-collar than most other communities in America.
-36.57% of Savage’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Savage is generally considered to be a blue-collar town.
+36.57% of the Savage workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Savage is a town of sales and office workers, professionals, and construction workers and builders.
 There are especially a lot of people living in Savage who work in teaching (18.29%), office and administrative support (13.14%), and sales jobs (13.14%).

 In Savage, however, the average commute to work is quite long.
 On average, people spend 31.47 minutes each day getting to work, which is significantly higher than the national average.